top of page

 • Advanced green screen features

-Make content creation smoother, smarter, and way more elevated — without ever leaving your mobile.
+The goal?
+Make content creation smoother, smarter, and elevated — without ever leaving your mobile.

-As short form video keeps dominating, apps like Edits aren’t just “nice to have” anymore.
-They’re becoming essential to staying visible (and relevant) on the feed.
+As short-form video continues to dominate, apps like Edits aren’t just “nice to have” anymore.
+They’re becoming essential for staying visible (and relevant) on the feed.

-Right now, Edits is available on both iOS and Android — and it’s already sparking major buzz across the creator economy
+Currently, Edits is available on both iOS and Android.
+It’s already generating significant buzz across the creator economy.

 April 2025 proved that nostalgia, representation, and immersive experiences aren't just influencing pop culture — they’re rewriting the rules.

-At IMAGENCY, we don’t just watch trends happen — we help brands become part of them.
+At IMAGENCY, we don’t just observe trends; we help brands engage with them.

 Comments